 Title

 The title points to a very broad topic (The Science of Psychology), which indicates this is an introductory chapter.
-Module 1.1 confirms this.

 Learning Objectives: Know / Understand

 The writers have indicated what we should know and understand — that is, what we’ll need to remember.
 They have also indicated what we should be able to apply and analyze.
 As we read, we should look for information that will help us do these things.